Whole Number Place Values Worksheets

 A solid example problem is on top of these problem sets of five.

 - Homework 1 - The number 5 was the number of interest.
 We can see that it is at the Tens place.
-That would mean that it has a value of 50.
+That would mean that it has a worth of 50.

-- Homework 2 - What is the place value and end value of the underlined integer?
+- Homework 2 - What is the place value and end worth of the underlined integer?

 A group of worksheets that should really help put this skill in perspective for students.